hilch/TrakDiag/README.md

 Scene Viewer like shuttle 'flight recorder'.
 Records shuttle data cyclically.
 If 'Trigger' is set a html file containing the 'SvgData' with shuttle movements is created.

+A recommendation is to also use AsArSdm to have a system dump with included loggers available in case of an error.
-In combination with AsArSdm the period **before** the trigger event becomes visible.
+In combination with SdmSystemDump() the period **before** the trigger event becomes visible.

 Since MC_BR_AsmCopyShuttleData_AcpTrak is used internally and only one instance of this FB is allowed in